Updated 16th June 2023

 You make the decision every day to hold on or let go.
 That's your decision only.
 Accept that as fact.
 Own it completely and release your parents from the responsibility you've pinned to their shoulders for too long.

-Don’t get me wrong, here.
+Don't get me wrong, here.
 I am not suggesting your past is your fault.
-I’m saying that your present is the result of choices you have made, as you have allowed your past to influence them.
+I'm saying that your present is the result of your choices, as you have allowed your past to influence them.

 This step is admittedly difficult, but it is empowering and liberating once it's fully accepted and internalized.

 I am who I choose to be.
-I feel what I choose to feel by choosing what thoughts I choose to harbor and how I choose to think about things.
+I feel what I choose to feel by choosing what thoughts I harbor and how I think about things.
 I choose to learn ways to change my thinking and interpretations of life or I choose not to.
 These are all my choices.
 And they are yours too.

 10. Talk to Them